marcismajors/rasa-bots-workshop/README.md

 Vagrantfile has configuration to use 2 cores and 4GB RAM, that can be altered if needed with simple text editor like notepad.

-To check that vagrant works as expected in terminal cd to main rasa-bots folder and use
+To check that vagrant works as expected in terminal cd to main (rasa-bots-workshop) folder and use
 ```bash
 vagrant up
 ```